Amanda Knox: Interviews, arrest, and arraignment

-Customers who Lumumba had been serving at his bar on the night of the murder gave him a complete alibi.
 After his bloodstained fingerprints were found on bedding under Kercher's body, Guede (who had fled to Germany) was extradited back to Italy.
 Guede, Knox, and Sollecito were then charged with committing the murder together.
-On November 30, a panel of three judges endorsed the charges, and ordered Knox and Sollecito held in detention pending a trial.
-In a formal interview with Mignini, Knox said she had been brainwashed by police interrogators into accusing Lumumba and implicating herself.
+On November 30, a panel of three judges endorsed the charges and ordered Knox and Sollecito held in detention pending a trial.

-Knox became the subject of unprecedented pre-trial media coverage drawing on unattributed leaks from the prosecution, including a best-selling Italian book whose author imagined or invented incidents that were purported to have occurred in Knox's private life.
+Knox became the subject of unprecedented pre-trial media coverage because of leaks from the prosecution, including a best-selling Italian book whose author imagined or invented incidents that were purported to have occurred in Knox's private life.